-PRAISE FOR BARBARA’S TEACHING AND HOW TO BE A WRITER
+PRAISE FOR BARBARA’S TEACHING

 "Barbara Baig's passion for teaching writing infuses every lesson she offers.
 She demystifies the most complex writing techniques and makes them accessible to all writers.
 Her courses have been the most valuable learning experience of my MFA in Creative Writing.
 I cannot wait to buy a book which distills her knowledge and provides her writing exercises."